 DIOCESAN DELEGATES AND CONVOCATION REPRESENTATIVES

 Diocesan delegates, and Convocation Representatives when necessary, shall be elected at the Annual Parish Meeting.
-Such person(s) shall meet the membership requirements in ARTICLE III of this document.
+Such person(s) shall meet the mem-bership requirements in ARTICLE III of this document.
 The number of persons elected will be determined by Diocesan guidelines.

 ARTICLE VI – VESTRY COMMITTEES